kaneclev/MeetingScheduler/README.md

 The searching portion of this program runs in linear time.

-View this readme in raw foirmat in order to see a valid inp 30
+View this readme in raw foirmat in order to see a valid input:

+30
 05:30-06:30
 09:00-10:00